-Santa Tumminia, Ph.D. is the acting director of the National Eye Institute (NEI).
-She is experienced in basic, clinical, and translational research and executive-level management in government, non-profit, and corporate environments.
+Santa Tumminia, Ph.D. is the Deputy Director of the National Eye Institute (NEI).
+Dr. Tumminia is experienced in basic, clinical and translational research, and executive-level management in government, non-profit and corporate environments.

-Tumminia returned to NEI in 2003, joining the Office of the Director where she has provided leadership to intramural and extramural programs.
-She has expertise in NEI’s trans-NIH programs in genetics and genomic medicine, behavioral science, angiogenesis, nanomedicine, translational science, and rare diseases.
-She has fostered strategic partnerships with industry, patient advocacy groups, and people affected by vision loss.
+Dr. Tumminia returned to NEI in the Office of the Director in 2003 serving in various positions of increasing responsibility.
+She provides leadership and scientific expertise on NEI policies and initiatives and manages projects and programs involving both intramural and extramural activities..
+She has expertise in a wide range of vision research issues and policies related to NEI’s trans-NIH programs in genetics and genomic medicine, behavioral science, angiogenesis, nanomedicine, translational science and rare diseases.
+She has developed policies to foster strategic partnerships with stakeholders including industry, patient advocacy groups, and individuals impacted by vision loss.

-Tumminia has served on many trans-NIH committees and is a member of several professional societies.
-Recognition for her work includes NIH Director’s Awards for the NIH-wide Strategic Plan Working Group and the eyeGENE® Initiative.
+Dr. Tumminia has served on many trans-NIH committees, and is a member of several prominent professional societies.
+She has received numerous awards including NIH Director’s Awards for the NIH-wide Strategic Plan Working Group and the eyeGENE® Initiative.
 In 2018, she received the NIH Director’s Award in Mentoring.

 Dr. Tumminia is known internationally and respected as a distinguished individual of outstanding scientific competence and administrative capability.
 Through her leadership, NEI has developed partnerships with eye health care providers, private industry, patient constituencies and extramural scientists who support broad research initiatives.